Maryland 2021 Black Bear Hunt Lottery Now Open

-The Maryland Department of Natural Resources is now accepting applications for the 2020 black bear hunt lottery.
-Successful applicants will receive a permit valid for the five-day hunting season, which will take place Oct.
-26-30 in Allegany, Frederick, Garrett, and Washington counties.
-The department will issue 950 hunting permits this year, an increase of 150 from the previous season.
+The Maryland Department of Natural Resources is now accepting applications for the 2021 black bear hunt lottery.
+Successful applicants will receive a permit valid for the five-day hunting season which will take place Oct.
+25-29 in Allegany, Frederick, Garrett, and Washington counties.
+The department will issue 950 hunting permits this year.

 The annual bear hunt, now in its 18th year, is an important management tool used to slow the increase of Maryland’s black bear population and limit expansion of Maryland bears into the eastern suburbs and cities.

 “Maryland’s closely regulated, sustainable black bear hunt has been helping us achieve our management goal of limiting the growth of our bear population, while ensuring a secure and sustainable future for this remarkable species,” Wildlife and Heritage Service Director Paul Peditto said.

 All entries must be completed by 11:59 p.m.
 Aug.
 31 and must be accompanied by a $15 nonrefundable application fee.
 Only one application per person will be accepted; submitting duplicates can result in disqualification and forfeiture.
 The drawing will be held Sept.
 3 and winners will be notified shortly thereafter.

 The Black Bear Damage Reimbursement Fund is open for voluntary contributions by hunters when they apply for their permits.
 This fund directly reimburses Maryland farmers who have suffered agricultural damage caused by black bears.
 Since the fund was started 25 years ago, it has paid more than $130,000 in eligible claims.